-In this conflict resolution technique, you avoid the conflict or retreat and allow it to resolve itself.
-This technique is beneficial when stakes are low and it is likely the conflict will disappear on its own
+In this conflict resolution technique, you avoid the conflict or retreat and allow conflict to resolve itself.
+This is for when stakes are low, and the conflict is likely to disappear on its own.

-- Individuals involved in the conflict are not major stakeholders.
+- Individuals involved in the conflict are not influential stakeholders.

-- The issue does not require a great time investment.
+- The issue does not require a time investment.

 - An intense argument has already happened, and the individuals need time to cool off.

-- If you do not have enough information to pursue other techniques.
+- You do not have enough information to pursue other techniques.

-This technique saves time that you can invest in other productive activities.
-It is a good approach to apply to low-level conflicts and gives you enough time to prepare if the conflict re-emerges. .
+This technique saves time that you can invest elsewhere.
+It is a good conflict management strategy to apply to low-level disagreements and gives you enough time to prepare if the conflict re-emerges.

-Withdrawing or avoiding a conflict may weaken your position as a project manager because parties may assume you have an unfair bias.
-Team members may think you are lacking skills and are not authoritative.
+Withdrawing or avoiding is not really a resolution, does not resolve a conflict, and may weaken your position because parties may assume you have an unfair bias.
+Team members may think you are lacking skills or are not authoritative.

-This technique deals with finding areas of agreement and tries to smooth the situation and circumvents tough discussions.
+In this conflict resolution strategy, you find areas of agreement and try to smooth out the situation and circumvent tough discussions.

-In smoothing, you give more consideration to one party than the other.
-Here you try to downplay the seriousness of the situation and behave as if the problem never existed.
+The smoothing technique gives more consideration to one party than the other.
+You downplay the seriousness and behave as the conflict never existed.

-This technique is useful in the following cases:
+This technique is helpful in the following cases:

-- There isn’t enough time to deal with the conflict.
+- You don’t have time to deal with it.

-- When only a temporary solution to the problem.
+- You require a temporary solution to the problem.

-- If the conflict is minor and involves less-influential stakeholders.
+- The conflict is minor and involves less influential stakeholders.

-This technique does not require much effort.
-You can focus on essential issues while ignoring unimportant arguments.
-The situation can be handled simply while, bringing harmony, creating goodwill, and providing enough time to find a permanent solution.
+This conflict resolution strategy does not require much effort.
+You can focus on essential issues by ignoring unimportant arguments.
+Situations can be potentially handled simply while bringing harmony, creating goodwill, and providing enough time to find a permanent solution.

-If you fail to bring a balanced approach to smoothing, one party may take advantage of the situation since you are giving them more consideration.
-Members of the party not being accommodated to may question your authority or stop reporting conflicts.
+If you fail to bring a balanced approach, one party may take advantage since you are giving them more consideration.
+Other parties not being accommodated may question your authority or stop reporting conflicts.

-This technique is not recommended as it often weakens the project manager’s authority.
+This conflict resolution strategy is not recommended as it often weakens the project manager’s authority.

-This is where you take suggestions from both sides and try to partially satisfy both parties.
-This technique is useful when the stakeholders involved in the conflict hold equal power.
+In this conflict management strategy, you take suggestions from both sides and partially satisfy them.
+This technique is useful when the stakeholders involved hold equal power.

 You may use this technique in the following cases:

-- When you, the project manager, have an equal relationship with both parties.
+- When you have an equal relationship with both parties

 This technique brings quick results, lowers stress, and keeps all parties placated until you can find a permanent solution.
-You can solve a conflict and gain enough time to find a better solution.
+You can cool off and revisit the situation later.

-This technique does not generate trust in the long run; all parties remain unsatisfied, and the conflict could resurface at any time.
-Moral is not being built.
-You may be required to interfere sooner to make sure that all parties abide by the agreement.
+This conflict management technique does not generate trust in the long run; all parties remain unsatisfied, and the conflict could resurface at any time.
+Morals are not being strengthened.
+You may have to ensure all parties abide by the agreement.

-This conflict resolution technique can be used in the following cases:
+You can use this conflict resolution technique in the following cases:

-- When the stakeholders on the losing side of the conflict are not very important.
+- When the conflict is not very important

-- If the relationship with those stakeholders is not essential.
+- When the relationship with stakeholders is not essential

-This technique provides a quick solution to the problem.
-It requires almost no effort from the project manager, and it may help establish the project manager’s authority.
+This technique provides a quick solution.
+It requires almost no effort from the project manager and it may help establish their authority.

-Using this technique may cause a negative impression of you.
+Using this technique may cause a negative impression on you.
 You may lose opportunities gained from the opposing party’s viewpoint.
-You cannot apply this technique with high power stakeholders.
-Sometimes it may backfire and worsen the conflict.
+You cannot apply this technique with powerful stakeholders.
+It may backfire and worsen the conflict.

-In this technique, you discuss the issue with all parties to agree on a solution, while considering multiple viewpoints.
+In a collaborative conflict resolution strategy, you discuss the issue with all parties and agree on a solution while considering multiple viewpoints.

 You may use this technique in the following cases:

-This is a real problem-solving technique and gives a final solution to the conflict.
+This is a real problem-solving technique that provides a solution to the conflict.
 It brings consensus, commitment, and shared responsibility for the outcome.
-This technique creates a win-win situation.
-It builds your confidence in the team, earns you respect and establishes your authority.
+This technique creates a win-win situation, builds your team’s confidence, earns respect, and establishes your authority.

 You cannot use this technique when you need a quick solution because it takes time and effort.
-You cannot utilize this technique with all conflicts; it is generally used for conflicts which may severely affect your project.
+It is generally used for conflicts that may affect your project, not all issues

-PMI does not recommend any one technique for all conflicts; it all depends on the situation and the people involved.
+The PMI does not recommend using any specific technique for all conflicts; it all depends on the situation and the stakeholders involved.

-However, if you see that some important stakeholders have a conflict, you should endeavor to solve the conflict and spare your project from any harm.
+However, if you see that some important stakeholders have a conflict, you will intervene, solve the conflict, and spare your project from harm.

-Although no single technique can be used for all types of conflict, generally it is thought that the “Collaborate or Problem Solve” method brings the most consensus and commitment.
+Although no single technique can be used for all conflicts, generally, it is thought that the “Collaborate or Problem Solve” method brings the most consensus and commitment.

 How to Prevent Conflict

-You cannot keep conflict from happening, but following a few rules can minimize how often it happens.
-Fewer issues give you more time to focus on your task.
+You cannot keep all conflict from happening, but following a few rules can minimize it.
+These guidelines are:

-- Establish Strict Ground Rules: These help in discipline team members resulting in less conflict.
+- Establish Strict Ground Rules: These help discipline team members which result in less conflict.

-- Have an Effective Communication Plan: This plan can help you avoid many conflicts.
-Invest time in defining how much and how often you should communicate with your stakeholders.
+- Have an Effective Communication Plan: This can help you avoid many conflicts.
+Define how much and how often you will communicate with your stakeholders.

-- Have a Better Stakeholder Management Plan: Your project is successful if your stakeholders are happy, and project management is all about managing stakeholders’ requirements.
-Conflict is caused by unsatisfied stakeholders, so manage them well.
+- Have a Better Stakeholder Management Plan: Your project is successful if your stakeholders are happy.
+Project management is all about managing stakeholders’ requirements.

-- Solve Conflict Early: This is easy and requires less time and effort over the long.
-Make sure an unresolved conflict doesn’t resurface again later
+- Solve Conflict Early: This takes less time and effort.
+Make sure an unresolved conflict doesn’t resurface again later.

 The Role of the Project Manager in Conflict Resolution

-I have explained all of the conflict resolution techniques and how you can use them.
-However, as a project manager, you have to respond rationally and reach a solution which best serves your situation.
+I have explained all strategies to resolve conflicts and how you can use them.
+As a project manager, you have to respond rationally and reach a solution that best serves your objective.

 While resolving a conflict, keep the following points in mind:

-You as a project manager are responsible for finding a suitable method for each conflict as soon as it occurs.
-You cannot apply any single conflict resolution technique to all types of conflict.
-However, you should use a conflict resolution strategy that inspires consensus and commitment from team members, which would be the “Collaborate or Problem Solve” technique.
+As a project manager, you are responsible for keeping conflicts under control.
+You cannot use any single technique for all types of conflict.
+However, you should use a conflict resolution strategy that inspires consensus and commitment from team members.

-Below is my old blog post based on the fourth edition of the PMBOK Guide.
-Since then I have re-written it based on the current, sixth edition of the PMBOK Guide.
-The old blog post is no longer relevant but, I am leaving the old blog post as is because it explains the reasons why I launched my blog.
+Below is my old blog post on conflict resolution strategies based on the fourth edition of the PMBOK Guide.
+Since I have re-written it based on the sixth edition of the PMBOK Guide, the old blog post is no longer relevant but I am keeping it archived.

-“Conflict Resolution Techniques” was one of my favorite topics for my PMP certification exam preparation.
-When I was studying conflict resolution techniques, I observed a discrepancy between the PMP exam reference books and the PMBOK guide.
+“Conflict Resolution Techniques” was one of my favorite topics during my PMP certification exam preparation.
+Although, I observed a discrepancy between the PMP exam reference books and the PMBOK guide.

-A project manager should make use of the Confronting technique in all cases because all the reference books suggested that it is the best conflict resolution technique.
-However, the PMBOK Guide (fourth edition) favors the Collaborative technique.
+All the reference books suggested that confronting is the best conflict resolution technique and that a project manager should use this technique to resolve conflicts in all cases.
+However, the PMBOK Guide (fourth edition) favors the collaborative technique.

-I have reviewed the PMBOK Guide (fourth edition) repeatedly, but I could not find any support for this statement, although it appeared to embrace the Collaborative technique to resolve conflicts.
-This is a conflict between the PMBOK Guide and other PMP exam reference books, and, to my surprise, nobody is discussing this discrepancy.
+I have reviewed this edition of the PMBOK Guide repeatedly but I could not find any support for this..
+To my surprise, nobody is discussing this discrepancy.

-Therefore, I am launching my blog to address this issue, and this is my first blog post.
+Therefore, I am launching my blog to address this issue, which is my first blog post.

 Conflict happens while managing projects.
 The PMI recognizes this fact and they have incorporated conflict resolution techniques into the PMBOK Guide.

-Sources of conflict include: scheduling priorities, scarcity of resources, technical problems, personal issues, and others.
-According to the PMBOK Guide, you can use six conflict resolution techniques to resolve conflicts:
+According to the PMBOK Guide (fourth edition), you can use six conflict resolution techniques to resolve conflicts: